 Damaging public property ‘will never be acceptable’ in Britain – Grant Shapps

-The Transport Secretary made the comments after the acquittal of four people criminal damage for toppling a statue of a slave trader in Bristol.
+The Transport Secretary’s comments came after four people were cleared of criminal damage after toppling a statue of slave trader Edward Colston.

-The Transport Secretary Grant Shapps claimed that new powers drafted into the Police Crime, Sentencing and Courts Bill will close a “potential loophole” limiting the prosecution of people who damage memorials.
+Transport Secretary Grant Shapps claimed that new powers drafted in to the Police, Crime, Sentencing and Courts Bill will close a “potential loophole” limiting the prosecution of people who damage memorials.

-Only four people – Rhian Graham, 30, Milo Ponsford, 26, and Sage Willoughby, 22 and Jake Skuse, 33 – were prosecuted for pulling the statue down during a Black Lives Matter protest on June 7 2020, despite a huge crowd being present.
+Only four people – Rhian Graham, 30, Milo Ponsford, 26, Sage Willoughby, 22, and Jake Skuse, 33 – were prosecuted for pulling the statue down during a Black Lives Matter protest on June 7 2020, despite a huge crowd being present.

 A further six were given “restorative justice” outcomes, which saw them pay a £100 fine, undertake unpaid work and fill in a questionnaire about their actions.

-Speaking to BBC Breakfast, Mr Shapps said: “We do have a clause in the Police, Crime and Sentencing Bill which will perhaps close a potential loophole and mean you can’t just go round and cause vandalism, destroy the public realm, and then essentially not be prosecuted.”
+Speaking to BBC Breakfast on Thursday, Mr Shapps said: “We do have a clause in the Police, Crime and Sentencing Bill which will perhaps close a potential loophole and mean you can’t just go round and cause vandalism, destroy the public realm, and then essentially not be prosecuted.”

-Where the damage is less than £5,000, the maximum sentence is three months imprisonment and a fine of up to £2,500.
+Where the damage is less than £5,000, the maximum sentence is three months in jail and a fine of up to £2,500.

 But the new Bill, which is being scrutinised by Parliament at the moment, would allow the courts to consider the “emotional or wider distress” caused by damage to public property, and raise the maximum sentence to 10 years regardless of the costs incurred.

-This would extend to flowers or wreaths placed at memorials, such as at a gravestone or The Cenotaph.
+This would extend to flowers or wreaths placed at memorials, such as on a gravestone or at the Cenotaph.

-Discussing the jury’s verdict at Bristol Crown Court on Wednesday, Mr Shapps said: “I don’t want to be seen to be commenting on an individual case, it had a jury, they made the decision, they would have seen all the facts.
+Discussing the jury verdict on Wednesday at Bristol Crown Court, Mr Shapps said: “I don’t want to be seen to be commenting on an individual case.
+It had a jury, they made the decision, they would have seen all the facts.

-“We’ll always be on the side of the law and when necessary we will fix any loopholes in the law to make sure that’s always the case.”

-Defendant Rhian Graham denied that toppling Colston set a precedent for people to start pulling down statues.
+Nile Gardiner, a former aide to Margaret Thatcher and director of the Margaret Thatcher Centre for Freedom at the Heritage Foundation, told the Telegraph that the verdict “sets an extremely dangerous precedent”, claiming it gives a “green light for mobs” to tear down statues across the country.

-Speaking to Good Morning Britain, she said: “I completely understand people’s concerns and I really don’t think this is a green light for everyone to just start pulling down statues.
+But Ms Graham disputed this, telling ITV’s Good Morning Britain: “I completely understand people’s concerns and I really don’t think this is a green light for everyone to just start pulling down statues.

 “This moment is about this statue in this city in this time.